FastNetMon/fastnetmon-grafana-dashboards/README.md

-# fastnetmon-grafana-dashboards
+# Grafana dashboards for FastNetMon Advanced

-Grafana dashboards for FastNetMon
+We're in process of moving our official Grafana dashboards from Grafana.net to this repository for easier management